MohamedEmish/MyStore/README.md

 # Talent Store App

-> This app is a published app of YackeenSolutions where i had an internship
+- This app is a official app of YackeenSolutions, where i had an internship.
-> I was asked to rebuild it as a part of the internship
+- I was asked to rebuild it as a part of the internship.
-> I made some changes in the design and code style
+- I made some changes in the design and code style.
-> This app is written in kotlin
+- This app is written in kotlin.

 # Screenshots